avocadocodes/avocadocodes/README.md

 ### 👋

-### Hi, I'm Nikita Kar, a passionate self-taught front-end web developer.
+### Hi, I'm Nikita Kar, sophomore at IIIT Ranchi and a passionate self-taught front-end web developer.
 My passion for software lies in dreaming up ideas and making them come true with elegant interfaces.
 I take great care about the experience, architecture, and code quality of the things I build.

 ### Furthermore, I am an open-source enthusiast and maintainer.
 I have learned a great deal from the open-source community and enjoy the way it fosters collaboration and the exchange of knowledge.